juadiegaitan/GEN242-2016/mydoc/mydoc_Rsequences_05.md

 ## Warning: closing unused connection 5 (data/SRR038845.fastq)
 {% endhighlight %}

-Streaming through a FASTQ file while applying filtering/trimming functions and writing the results to a new file.
+Streaming through a FASTQ file while applying filtering/trimming functions and writing the results to a new file here `SRR038845.fastq_sub` in `data` directory.

 {% highlight r %}